-If the prior authorization request is approved, the emergency supply should be billed through POS as part of the original fill.
+If the prior authorization request is approved, the emergency supply shall be billed through POS as part of the original fill.

 If the prior authorization request is not approved, the system will bypass the prior authorization requirement if an emergency supply is indicated.
 A "3" in the Level of Service field (418-DI) should be used to indicate that the transaction is an emergency fill.
 The claims will only allow a 72-hour supply.
-Co-payments will apply and only the drug cost will be reimbursed.
+Co-payments will apply.
 Edit 383 has also been developed which will prevent the days supply edit 907 from being overridden for prior authorization emergency fills.
 The new edit 383 indicates the following message to the provider: "CANT USE OVERRIDE WITH A PA EMER FILL".